Sample report

 Evidence

-A request to `/api/tests` with `tenant_id=B` is accepted while `X-Org-ID=A` is present.
-The report includes the request/response pair and timestamps.
+A crafted request to the `/api/tests` endpoint with `tenant_id=B` is accepted while `X-Org-ID=A` is present in the authorization header.

 Enforce tenant checks at the data-access layer and add an integration test to prevent regression.